By Roy Burner - Minister of the Gospel

 An example of a ploy (or trickery) to deceive played into the picture in the attack on Pearl Harbor, Hawaii on December 7, 1941.
 Representatives of Japan spoke of peace in Washington, D.C. while Japanese aircraft carriers were on their way to attack America's fleet at Pearl Harbor!

-Biblical ploys of deceit are revealed in Abram's ploy to have his wife pose as his sister to keep her out of harm's way (Genesis 12:10-13); Jacob's ploy (or trickery) to gain his brother's birthright (Genesis 27:18-19); Delilah's ploy (or deception) to learn the source of Samson's strength (Judges 16:16-17); and Ananias and Sapphira's ploy to keep back part of the price of their property by lying (Acts 5:1-2).
+Biblical ploy to deceive was when Abram has his wife pose as his sister to keep them out of harm's way (Genesis 12:10-13); Jacob's ploy (or trickery) was to gain his brother's blessing (Genesis 27:22); Delilah's ploy (or deception) was to learn the source of Samson's strength (Judges 16:16-17); and Ananias and Sapphira's ploy to deceive was an attempt to keep back part of the price of their property by lying (Acts 5:1-2).

-The Christian not only has an adversity through nonbelievers but that of the great deceiver himself the Devil.
+The Christian has an adversity through the great deceiver himself; the Devil!
 Scripture refers to him as that old serpent, called the Devil, and Satan, which deceives the whole world (Revelation 12:9).
 Serpent connects him when the clever ploy (or deception) to deceive Eve in the Garden of Eden (Genesis 3:1-7).

 Devil means slanderer and Satan adversary.
-There are no niceties in his description or his endeavor to deceive.
+There are no niceties in his description.
 He even attempted to deceive the Son of God; the Lord Jesus Christ, who countermanded his temptations with the Word of God (Matthew 4:3-10).
 Satan will use any means available to deceive mankind; especially God's elect.

 Scripture admonishes the believer to be sober, be vigilant; because your adversary the devil, as a roaring lion, walks about seeking whom he may devour (Peter 5:8).

 The devil will attack a believer in a moment of weakness; with a ploy to deceive, as in the case of Eve.
-The serpent countermanded the Word of God to gain disobedience to that Word (Genesis 3:4); which was costly to all involved, including physical death (Genesis 2:17).
+The serpent (a tool of Satan) countermanded the Word of God to gain disobedience to that Word (Genesis 3:4); which was costly to all involved, and mankind as a whole.
+Physical death played into the picture, contrary to what the serpent said would not happen (Genesis 2:17)!

 Scripture reveals that Satan (or the devil) stood up against Israel, and moved David to number (or take a census) of Israel (1 Chronicles 21:1).
 Taking a census was not a wrong thing to do per se.
 God himself had previously ordered Moses to do so (Numbers 1:2-3).
 However, in this case Satan seized upon the growing pride of King David's heart, using such as a ploy to deceive, to trick him into taking a census.